ling12312313/android/README.md

 # ling12312313.github.io
-hello word this is dev context!
+this is ling learn android repositories